1. Forages: Energy, Protein, Fiber

 A problem only for the male and castrated male.

-Urethral process extends beyond glans penis, unless animal was castrated before puberty and
+Urethral process extends beyond glans penis, unless animal was castrated

 adhesions to prepuce remain.